phkim14/288clouds-hugo/2020-12-16-vcp-cma-2020-section-4-part-3.md

 ### Objective 4.16 - Integrate vRA with vRealize Operations
 You can integrate vRealize Automation with vRealize Operations (vROPs) Manager for advanced workload placement, deployment monitoring, and pricing cards.

-This integration must be between on-prem instances of vRealize Automation and vRealize Operations.
+This integration must be between either both on-prem or both cloud instances of vRealize Automation and vRealize Operations.
+For example, you cannot integrate an on-prem vRA instance with a cloud vROPs instance.

 For more details on integrating vRA with vRealize Operations, please refer to the official documentation [here][vRA8-vrops-integration-official-doc-link].